 Join other new K-State students as you build friendships and learn what it really means to be a Wildcat!
 Wildcat Warm-up is an exclusive opportunity for new freshmen to get a headstart on leadership, student involvement, academic success, and K-State services, history, and traditions.

-*You will attend orientation and enrollment on Friday, June 7, 14, or 21 at 8:00 a.m. in the K-State Student Union.
-Check-in for Wildcat Warm-up will begin at 3:00 p.m. on Friday, June 7, 14, or 21 in the Derby Dining Center.
-You will check-in for Wildcat Warm-up once you have finished enrolling in classes for the fall semester.
-If your advising appointment is running late, please contact New Student Services at: 785-532-6318 to make alternate check-in arrangements.
+You will attend Orientation and Enrollment on Friday, June 7, 14, or 21 at 8 a.m. in the K-State Student Union.
+Check-in for Wildcat Warm-up will begin at 1:00 p.m. on Friday, June 7, 14, or 21 on the ground floor of the K-State Student Union.
+You will check in for Wildcat Warm-up once you have finished enrolling in classes for the fall semester.
+If your advising appointment is running late, please contact New Student Services at 785-532-1521 to make alternate check-in arrangements.

 Lodging in a K-State residence hall, meals served in the dining center and catered by local restaurants, parking, the official Wildcat Warm-up welcome packet and T-shirt, and activities and programs designed just for you.